 The collection will be launched at the ISH trade fair in Frankfurt between 6-10 March.

 Below is a statement about the range from Lovegrove:

-This second collection is a response to brief from the client that asks for a vital and clean solution that elevates the mid segment product range.
+This second collection is a response to a brief from the client that asks for a vital and clean solution that elevates the mid-segment product range.
 It is not intended as an extension series to Istanbul but as a completely defined language that compliments the successful architecture of contemporary industrial design and also the emerging influence of controlled linear graphic interior design.

 The series is totally versatile and adaptable to most architectural situations and is compact enough to be a practical solution for most cultures globally.
 The hardware has undergone the same intense process of reduction and organic mineralization in search of a complete product offering that harmonizes across materials, functions and typologies.